All shipped from JAPAN!日本からお届けします。

 Konpeitō – Colorful Sugar Candy from Spirited Away

-Konpeitō (こんぺいとう) is a traditional Japanese sugar candy that appears in Spirited Away as a gift to soot sprites.
-This star-shaped treat has a long history, introduced to Japan from Portugal during the Muromachi period.
+Konpeitō (こんぺいとう) is a traditional Japanese sugar candy seen in Spirited Away as a gift to soot sprites.
+This star-shaped treat, first brought from Portugal during the Muromachi period, now comes in flavors like sugar, peach, apple, grape, and cider.

 Sakuma Drops – A Classic Candy from Grave of the Fireflies